Nigerian Navy Boosts Fleet To Combat Maritime Threats

 “On the smaller end of the scale, Suncraft has supplied 25 of its 9.5 metre long rigid-hulled inflatable boats (RHIBs) and 15 of its 8.5 metre RHIBS.

-“Another 90 small boats are either expected or have been delivered to the Nigerian Navy,” he added.
+“Another 90 small boats are either expected or have been delivered to the Nigerian Navy.”

-Commodore Dahun noted that indigenous construction of a third 43 metre Seaward Defence Boat (SDB) and two logistic supply vessels/houseboats at the Naval Dockyard Limited and Naval Shipyard Limited respectively are progressing steadily.
+Commodore Dahun said indigenous construction of a third 43-metre Seaward Defence Boat (SDB) and two logistic supply vessels/houseboats at the Naval Dockyard Limited and Naval Shipyard Limited, respectively are progressing steadily.

 On the aerial side, he said the Nigerian Navy has taken delivery of a single AW139 helicopter from Leonardo Helicopters and is in the process of procuring 14 unmanned aerial vehicles (UAVs) to enhance response capability, through South Africa’s Epsilon and CACTIC in China.

-Other platforms acquired according to Dahun included 22 fast attack boats, 14 UAVs, four helicopters, 14 River Town class boats, 12 house boats and four capital ships.
+Other platforms acquired, according to Dahun, include 22 fast attack boats, 14 UAVs, four helicopters, 14 River Town class boats, 12 house boats and four capital ships.